 Audrey Houghton, Individual with Disability

-Get ready to get moving YOUR WAY during this high energy presentation which will explore ways to implement best practices and strategies related to increasing safe and successful movement activities based on individuals’ needs.
-Information will be shared on how to facilitate adaptations to a skill, environment, or equipment to provide successful movement opportunities and increase activity throughout one’s life for both individuals with disabilities and service providers, based on personal experiences and trial and error.
+Get ready to get moving YOUR WAY during this high energy presentation. this session will explore ways to increase safe and successful movement activities based individuals' needs.
+Information will be shared on how to add adaptations to a skill, environment, or equipment to provide successful movement opportunities and increase activity throughout one's life based on personal experiences and trial and error.
 Leave the presentation with goals to develop a functional movement program that is person centered to increase recreational and movement opportunities within communities and increase the health and well-being of us all.

 The Importance of Being Heard & How IM4Q Supports an Everyday Life